poncj/solidity-token-and-airdrop/README.md

 # Assignment 3 | TokenTeam26 & Airdrop

-- /production/ files for hosting
-- /deploy/ deploy from local machine

 ## How to use

 Everything in the /deploy/ folder is intended to be used on local machine.